How Often to Add Bacteria to Aquariums

 The key to biological filtration

 An ideal filtration is helpful to maintain good tank quality.
 There are two crucial types of bacteria, including Nitrosomonas species and Nitrobacter species, which are essential for the nitrogen cycle.
 The cycle can decompose all types of waste in aquariums, including uneaten food, dead or rotted plants, dead fish, fish feces, and dead scales.
-Specifically, with the waste decays, it will produce ammonia, leading to the thriving of algae, loss of appetite, lethargy, damaged fins, and even death.
+Specifically, as the waste decays, it will produce ammonia, leading to the thriving of algae, loss of appetite, lethargy, damaged fins, and even death.
 However, the beneficial bacteria can break down the ammonia into nitrites, while nitrites will be converted to nitrates.

 The health of fish